Vatican Conclave: No Pope Elected as Black Smoke Rises Again

-Black smoke rises again over the Vatican.
-Thus, no new pope has been elected.
+Black smoke has once again risen over the Vatican.
+Thus, no pope has still been elected.
 The cardinals are gathered in the Sistine Chapel for the second day of the conclave.

 On Thursday, the 133 cardinals are expected to vote up to four times in the hunt for a new pope.

-After the first ballot in the morning, black smoke rose again from the Sistine Chapel's chimney, just like after the first round on Wednesday evening.
+In the morning, black smoke rose again from the Sistine Chapel's chimney, just like after the very first round on Wednesday evening.

-To be elected pope, 89 votes are required – a two-thirds majority.
-Black smoke means that the cardinals have not managed to agree on a pope is finally elected, white smoke will rise from the chimney instead.
+To be elected pope, 89 votes are required – a two-thirds margin.
+Black smoke means that the cardinals have not managed to agree on a candidate.
+When a pope is finally elected, white smoke will instead pour out of the chimney.

 Pope Francis died on April 21, 88 years old.
 Since then, the cardinals have arrived one by one in Rome.
 On Wednesday afternoon, they were locked into the Sistine Chapel near St. Peter's Church to elect a new pope.